-A: When ADDA is used for e-voting, The resident is assured of the fact that even the MC won’t be able to get access to who they have voted because of complete privacy.
+A: When ADDA is used for e-voting, The resident is assured of the fact that even the MC won’t be able to get access to who they have voted for because of complete privacy.
 When reports are downloaded from ADDA, it shows only the different vote counts.

-Q: If a society has been registered under Apartment Owners Act 1972, does it need to submit or file the audit reports for the AGM with the registrar on the regular basis?
+Q: If a society has been registered under the Apartment Owners Act 1972, does it need to submit or file the audit reports for the AGM with the registrar on the regular basis?

-A: The audit, filing of balance sheet is mandatory in every state.
+A: The audit, filing of the balance sheet is mandatory in every state.
 Societies have to close the book of accounts before September and make sure they are audited, verified and the compliance part is completed.

-Q: Have election norms and guidelines been notified under MCS act or Rules?
+Q: Have election norms and guidelines been notified under the MCS act or Rules?
 In the absence of the same, what are the challenges being raised?
 Please clarify.

 A: In Maharashtra, the government has not allowed a Housing society to conduct E-elections.
 The government is yet to take a call on this.
 For now, only mechanical election is allowed.